-Add the following to the rice as it is cooking: 1 cardamom leaf, or piece of pandanus leaf or banana leaf (if available), or sliced dried shiitake mushrooms.
+Add the following to the rice as it is cooking: 1 cardamom leaf, or piece of pandanus leaf or banana leaf (if available), or whole or sliced dried shiitake mushrooms.
 For Japanese flavourings, use a piece of kombu or wakame (all optional).

 Once you have mastered the art of making congee, experiment with cooking the congee in different stocks.
 I am a great fan of juicing vegetables and incorporating them in cooking liquids.
 I also love to puree a tomato and use with the water in congee.

 Browse the collection of recipes for bright ideas for your congee bowls.